Dust-Shadow/Stoic_Sage_Chatbot/README.md

 bash
 Copy code
 python manage.py migrate
-Load Initial Quotes Data: Ensure to load initial data of Stoic quotes if available or add it manually in the Django Admin panel.
+Load Initial Quotes Data: Ensure to load the initial data of Stoic quotes if available or add it manually in the Django Admin panel.

 Run Server: